Watkin Tench: In the colony of New South Wales

-Before sailing with the fleet, Tench arranged with the London publishing firm of Debrett's to write a book describing his experience of the journey and the first few months of the colony.
-His manuscript was taken back in July 1788 by John Shortland and published as the Narrative of the Expedition to Botany Bay by Debrett's in 1789.
-It ran to three editions and was quickly translated into French, German, Dutch and Swedish.
+Before sailing with the fleet, Tench arranged with the London publishing firm of Debrett's to write a book, describing his experience of the journey and the first few months of the colony.
+In July 1788, his manuscript was taken back by John Shortland and published as the Narrative of the Expedition to Botany Bay by Debrett's in 1789.
+It ran to three editions and was quickly translated into French, German, Dutch and Swedish.The Dutch translation was published in Amsterdam, by Martinus De Bruijn.
+Unlike the French and German translations, De Bruijn’s edition contained an extensive commentary on the colony from a Dutch perspective.

-In October 1788, Robert Ross made a list of marines who wanted to stay in Australia either as soldiers or settlers.
+In October 1788, Robert Ross made a list of marines who wanted to stay in Australia, either as soldiers or settlers.
 Tench headed the list as "a soldier for one tour more of three years."
-Among his achievements in the fledgling colony of New South Wales Tench was the first European to encounter the Nepean River.
+Among his achievements in the fledgling colony of New South Wales Tench was being the first European to encounter the Nepean River.
 Tench's accounts were influenced by the liberalism of Jean-Jacques Rousseau and the idea of the noble savage.
-He ridicules Rousseau's notion of the noble savage and details the brutal treatment of Aboriginal women.
-His writings include much information about the Aborigines of Sydney, the Gadigal and Cammeraygal (whom he referred to as "Indians").
+He ridicules Rousseau's notion of the noble savage and details the colonists' treatment of Aboriginal people.

+His writings include much information about the Aborigines of Sydney, the Gadigal and Cammeraygal, whom he referred to as "Indians".
 He was friendly with Bennelong, Barangaroo and several others.
 He stayed in Sydney until December 1791 when he sailed home on HMS Gorgon, arriving in Plymouth in July 1792.
-During 1791 he studied the progress of the colony as research for his second book, visiting, among others, the farm of Thomas William Parr, whom he found to have made improvements as required by the terms of the grant, and was a hard worker but not satisfied with farming work.
+In 1791 he studied the progress of the colony as research for his second book, visiting, among others, the farm of the convict Thomas William Parr, whom he found to have made improvements as required by the terms of the grant, and was a hard worker, but not satisfied with farming work.

 Later life

 Back in England

 In October 1792, Tench married Anna Maria Sargent, who was the daughter of Robert Sargent, a Devonport surgeon.

-The following year he published his Account of the Settlement at Port Jackson, which was as well-received as his first book.
+In 1793, he published his Account of the Settlement at Port Jackson, which was as well-received as his first book.
 He joined HMS Alexander as a brevet major, serving under Admiral Richard Rodney Bligh in the Channel fleet's blockade of Brest.

 Napoleonic Wars

 In November 1794, Bligh surrendered HMS Alexander after the action of 6 November 1794, a hard-fought battle with three French ships.
-The crew were initially imprisoned on ships in Brest harbour, but later Tench and Bligh were moved to Quimper and imprisoned on parole (Bligh kept Tench close by because Tench was fluent in French).
-During this time, Tench wrote (but probably did not send) the letters that formed the basis of his third book, Letters written in France to a Friend in London.
+The crew were initially imprisoned on ships in Brest harbour.
+Later Tench and Bligh were moved to Quimper and imprisoned on parole.
+Bligh kept Tench close by because Tench was fluent in French.
+During this time, Tench wrote, but probably did not send, the letters that formed the basis of his third book, Letters written in France to a Friend in London.
 He was exchanged in May 1795 after being held prisoner for six months.